omegat-org/plugin-skeleton/README.md

 ## FatJar

 OmegaT considered a plugin is a single jar file.
 If it is depend on some library, you should ship your plugin with these library.
-It is why skelton generate FatJar, single jar with all runtime dependencies without provided by OmegaT distribution.
+It is why skeleton generate FatJar, single jar with all runtime dependencies without provided by OmegaT distribution.

 ## Where is a built artifact?